Tel/Fax: 01620 892489

 to a simple question.
 If the body was there in the gym at 10.15am

 many, but not all, of the theories surrounding Hamilton’s death

 body wasn’t there then it must be asked why was it moved.

-Since Dr Beattie was no help, William W Scott
+Since Dr Beattie was no help, William W Scott wrote

-at the school.
+school.
 He phoned Mr Scott and had a long friendly conversation.

 Right at the start he told Mr Scott that his superior at Callandar

 had told him he could give him no information due to the terms of